 High cost is one of the main reasons why the hearing impaired may not be able to use hearing aids.
 Other common reasons why hearing loss patients may not be able to use hearing aids include failure to find the right size or even a color that best matches their skin tone.

 Individuals suffering from hearing loss can find hearing aid alternatives quite helpful, especially if they are not quite ready to start using hearing aids.

 Here is a list of the best alternatives to hearing aids.

 Personal Sound Amplification Products (PSAPs)

 Personal Sound Amplification Products (PSAPs) are designed to help improve the hearing of people suffering from hearing issues.
 They achieve this by amplifying sound, thus making it easier for users to hear.
-In their most basic form, PSAPs are designed with a microphone, amplifier and receiver.
+In their most basic form, PSAPs are designed with a microphone, amplifier, and receiver.

-One of the main differences between hearing aids and PSAPs is the fact that the former are customized to match the user’s hearing and listening needs, while the latter come in a one size fits all package.
+One of the main differences between hearing aids and PSAPs is the fact that the former are customized to match the user’s hearing and listening needs, while the latter comes in a one size fits all package.

-As previously mentioned, PSAPs have a number of advantages.
+As previously mentioned, PSAPs have many advantages.

 - For starters, these products are not as expensive as traditional hearing aids.

-- Furthermore, these products are widely available for sale, and can be easily purchased by anyone in need.
+- Furthermore, these products are widely available for sale and can be easily purchased by anyone in need.